ingride-n/kafka-java-programming-101/README.md

 ```

 ### Try the Kafka CLI
-- [ ] List all commands in the `bin` directory:
+List all commands in the `bin` directory:
 ```
 cd kafka_2.12-<version>/bin
 ls
 ```
-- [ ] Try using a CLI command (list topics)
+Try using a CLI command (list topics)
 ```
 kafka-topics.sh
 ```
-- [ ] Add the Kafka CLI commands to your `PATH` variable.
+Add the Kafka CLI commands to your `PATH` variable.
 Append the following line at the end of your `~/.bash_profile`.
-To get accurate path to your kafka `bin` directory, execute `pwd` from that location.
+To get an accurate path to your kafka `bin` directory, execute `pwd` from that location.
 ```
 export PATH="$PATH:Users/<user>/kafka_2.12-<version>/bin"
 ```
-- [ ] Navigate to a different directory.
+Navigate to a different directory.
 Try out the command interface by typing `kafka-` followed by the tab.
 It should list all commands.
 Use arrow keys to navigate and type Enter to execute.